 Airline personnel are available to assist passengers throughout the travel process.
 They will assist you at the ticket counter, through security screening, to the boarding gate and deplaning.
 Help with connecting flights is also available.
 Please make your needs known when you make your airline reservation.

 Airlines provide free wheelchair service.
 Let your airline know if you require this service when making your reservation.
-Once at the Airport, alert a skycap in front of the terminals or an airport representative inside the terminals, and a wheelchair will be provided for you.
-You can also call (801) 575-2401 to request assistance.
+Once at the Airport, alert a skycap in front of the terminal or an airport representative inside the terminal, and a wheelchair will be provided for you.
+You can also call (801) 744-4292.

 If you need boarding assistance, the airlines have a specially designed "aisle chair" to carry you to and from your seat.
 Every aircraft also carries a wheelchair for use between the lavatory and your seat.